BIIE-DeepIR/chatgpt-for-slack/README.md

 the Workspace that you'd like to create the trigger in.
 Each Workspace has a development version (denoted by `(dev)`), as well as a deployed version.

-To create a link trigger for the workflow that enables end-users to configure the ChatGPT workflow in this template, run the following command:
+If not selected when the app was first run/installed, create a link trigger for the workflow that enables end-users to configure the ChatGPT workflow in this template, run the following command:

 ```zsh
 $ slack trigger create --trigger-def triggers/configure_link.ts